 The head is directed towards the sky, while we notice at all times the weight of the feet and their contact with the ground, fully and firmly at each step.

 Whenever possible, it is better to practice it barefoot.
-Walking meditation helps to correct bad postures, there is less discomfort on the bad knees, lower back issues and drooping of the shoulders.
+Walking meditation helps to correct bad postures.
+There is less pressure on the knees, lower back, and drooping of the shoulders.

 Your Attitude Towards The Posture

 Now, a good posture in sitting meditation, or even lying down, is only half of the equation.
 The other part is the attitude we keep towards it.
-By definition, no seated meditation posture is quite easy and relaxing in the beginning, as our body is not used to being still for so long.
-Naturally, there will be small tensions here or there, typically in the feet, legs, back or shoulders.
+By definition, no seated meditation is easy and relaxing initially, as our body is not used to being still for so long.
+Naturally, there will be minor tensions here or there, typically in the feet, legs, back, or shoulders.

 However, many people have poor posture habits, which are likely to appear during meditation.
-In such cases, it is necessary to make a small adjustment that can make a big difference in posture.
+It is necessary to make a minor adjustment that can make a big difference in posture in such cases.

-The important thing is that you should not try to make adjustments that are reactions of aversion towards the sensations of the body.
-Otherwise you will be constantly fidgeting and be disturbed during the entire session of your meditation practice.
+The important thing is that you should not try to make adjustments that are reactions of aversion towards the body’s sensations.
+Otherwise, you will constantly be fidgeting and be disturbed during the entire session of your meditation practice.